 - Pour into dry mould or patty pans and place in the fridge to set (minimum 15 minutes).
 Ensure moulds are thoroughly dry and handle chocolates as little as possible to preserve the gloss finish.

 - Serve straight from the fridge.

 Cacao butter can be expensive and hard to come by.
 But it is the best way to create a firm, snappy chocolate.

 If you can’t access it, not to worry.
 You can omit the cacao butter and use coconut oil only in its place.
 The main difference is it will melt at room temperature and rapidly between your fingers.
 However, the taste is similar.

 Vegan chocolate made with coconut oil is delicious shaved on desserts, as a topping for slices or as a crunchy topping on ice cream.
 However, it will be best straight from the fridge.

 Agave nectar and natural sweeteners have had a bad rap in the media.
 Yes, they are predominately simple sugars, as is cane sugar, and therefore should be eaten in moderation with consideration of total sugar consumption.

-I choose maple syrup or agave nectar for my chocolate recipe because they create a smooth finish.
-Honey can become gritty when refrigerate and is not vegan.
+I chose maple syrup or agave nectar for my chocolate recipe because they create a smooth finish.
+Honey can become gritty when refrigerated and is not vegan.
 However, you’re welcome to use honey if you’re not vegan or you don’t mind the texture of honey.
 Over to you!

 Have you tried making your own chocolate?